Three exciting developments – that I believe you should know about – happened in technology this week.

 Three years ago, many were asking: Why did Facebook pay $2 billion for Oculus Rift?

-And why is VR going to work now, especially when it didn’t work in the 80s or 90s or 00s?
+And why is Virtual Reality going to work now, especially when it didn’t work in the 80s or 90s or 00s?

 The team at Facebook laid out four major reasons that this time is different.

-- Key convergence of exponential technologies: The key tech to make VR work is now finally here and cheap enough to mass produce.
+- Key convergence of exponential technologies: The key tech to make Virtual Reality work is now finally here and cheap enough to mass produce.
 Namely: integrated circuits, IMUs, gyros to track head location, high-resolution screen, and high-resolution, high-performance cameras.

 - Lots of Investment & Broad industry participation: It’s not just Facebook.
 Billions are being invested by Google/Magic Leap, Microsoft, Samsung, Sony and Valve/HTC.
 Expect a lot of breakthroughs and new capabilities.

 - Companies are making long-term commitments: Developing better VR technology is hard and will require long-term commitment.
-The companies above are planning to make long-term investment commitments to take VR into a multitude of markets from gaming, to retail, to real estate and beyond.
+The companies above are planning to make long-term investment commitments to take Virtual Reality into a multitude of markets from gaming, to retail, to real estate and beyond.

 This is the sort of content and conversations we discuss at my 250-person executive mastermind group called Abundance 360 — the convergence of technology leading to the dematerialization, demonetization and democratization of products, services and industries.
 The program is 85% filled.
 You can apply here.